 - Understand the fundamental principles of the physical environment, the ongoing changes therein, and the interactions between the physical environment and human activity.

 - Study practical and theoretical issues in geography, using a variety of methods such as quantitative and qualitative analysis, documentary research, map analysis, geospatial technologies, and written communication.

 - Evaluate the core human and environmental processes which create the context for global issues.

 - Recommend viable solutions to current world problems.

 All graduates of the FHSS Geography department will receive a Bachelor’s of Science in Geography with an emphasize a specific area of geography.
 Your emphasis may be in:

-*also available as a minor as well as Geography Teaching and Global Studies are also available as minors.
+*also available as minors, Geography Teaching and Global Studies are also available as minors.

 Geography at BYU strengthens the geographic awareness, knowledge, and skills of our students, the University, and the community through the following activities:

 - Providing a solid introduction to core geographic concepts and ways of creating knowledge;